thomwiggers/onebot/CONTRIBUTING.rst

 Report bugs at https://github.com/thomwiggers/onebot/issues.

-If you are reporting a bug, please include:
+If you are reporting a bug running an instance, please include:

 * Your operating system name and version.
+* Python version and versions of dependencies (`pip freeze` output)
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

+If you are reporting a bug using an IRC plugin or command, include the output.

 Fix Bugs
 ~~~~~~~~